Last Updated on April 8, 2021 by Michelle Ball

 The student is usually suspended for five days and a suspension form is created.

-Meeting with District
+Notice of Meeting with District

 While the student is at home on the five day suspension, or maybe before they left the school office, the parent is usually told the next step in the school expulsion process is to meet with school district officials.
 A suspension extension/expulsion review meeting will be scheduled.

-Extension of Suspension Until Expulsion Hearing
+Meeting on Extension of Suspension Until Expulsion Hearing

-The meeting with the school district is purportedly to review the discipline allegations and whether a student may or may not be recommended for school expulsion.
+The pre-expulsion meeting with the school district is purportedly to review the discipline allegations and whether a student may or may not be recommended for school expulsion.

 At this meeting, the school district usually extends the out-of-school suspension until the expulsion hearing.
 District staff may review the school expulsion process.
 The student’s expulsion hearing will be set within thirty schooldays, and no sooner than ten calendar days after the meeting.